 In order to perform their job successfully, people who work as Building Inspectors must consistently demonstrate qualities such as attention to detail, dependability, and integrity.

 Below, you'll find a list of qualities typically required of Building Inspectors, ranked by importance:

 Building Inspectors often have training in vocational schools, related on-the-job experience, or an associate's degree.

 Building Inspectors usually need one or two years of training involving both on-the-job experience and informal training with experienced workers.
 A recognized apprenticeship program may be associated with this occupation.

 Building Inspectors may benefit from understanding of specialized subject areas, such as building and construction, customer and personal service, or mathematics knowledge.

 The list below shows several areas in which most Building Inspectors might want to build proficiency, ranked by importance.

 Building Inspectors must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Building Inspectors need abilities such as problem sensitivity, inductive reasoning, and deductive reasoning in order to perform their job at a high level.
+For example, Building Inspectors need abilities such as problem sensitivity, inductive reasoning, and oral comprehension in order to perform their job at a high level.
 The list below shows several important abilities for Building Inspectors, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.